GlacioHack/xdem/doc/source/background.md

 ```

 The current lead development team includes **researchers in Earth observation and engineers from
 [CNES](https://cnes.fr/en)** (French Space Agency).
-We specialize in elevation data, for analysis in Earth science or
+We specialize in elevation data analysis, for application in Earth
-for operational use for 3D satellite missions<sup>3</sup>.
+science or for operational use for 3D satellite missions<sup>3</sup>.

-Volunteers contributors span various backgrounds, in industry or research.
+Other volunteer contributors span diverse scientific backgrounds in industry or research.
 We welcome
 any new contributors!
 See how to contribute on [the dedicated page of our repository](https://github.com/GlacioHack/xdem/blob/main/CONTRIBUTING.md).

 ## Funding acknowledgments

 Members of the lead development team acknowledge funding from:
-- SNSF (Swiss National Science Foundation), grant no. 184634, a MeteoSwiss [GCOS](https://gcos.wmo.int/en/home) project,
+- SNSF grant no. 184634, a MeteoSwiss [GCOS](https://gcos.wmo.int/en/home) project on elevation data analysis for glaciology,
-- NASA award 80NSSC22K1094, a [Surface Topography and Vegetation](https://science.nasa.gov/earth-science/decadal-surveys/decadal-stv/) project on the fusion of elevation data,
+- NASA award 80NSSC22K1094, an [STV](https://science.nasa.gov/earth-science/decadal-surveys/decadal-stv/) project on the fusion of elevation data,
 - NASA award 80NSSC20K0995, an [ICESat-2](https://icesat-2.gsfc.nasa.gov/) project on the processing of elevation data in the cloud,
 - CNES (French Space Agency): ?.